 at wrapSafe (node:internal/modules/cjs/loader:1378:18)

-How to spot it: Run node -v locally and compare to the first line of the CI log.
-A major version gap is highly suspicious.
+How to spot it: run node -v locally and compare to the first lines of the CI log (where the runner prints its Node version).
+A major-version gap, or a CI that prints Node 18, is highly suspicious.

 3. AI relied on a globally installed tool